ClaireYuqingYang/feedframe_extension_debug_task/README.md

 ## Notes For Participants

 - Focus on the Chrome extension and the interaction data flow.
-- Do not work on model training, notebooks, or ML inference.
 - Bluesky is a third-party SPA, so fixes should be robust to layout changes and DOM updates.
 - If you change the data model, briefly explain whether you are storing click events, latest user state, or both.